Spartronics4915/2019-DeepSpace/notes/PathFollowing.md

             double max_voltage);
 ```

-Thus, `MotionPlanner` converts a small set of poses int a larger set of
+Thus, `MotionPlanner` converts a small set of poses into a larger set of
 timed poses with augmented curvature information.
 In order to generate
 the trajectory, it takes into account the provided list of `TimingContraints`
 and the maximum allowances for velocity, acceleration and voltage.